nhoffmann/rusty-space-invaders/README.md

 * [ ] Add nice pixel graphics like in the original game.

 ## Stretch goal
+* [ ] Animte the graphics like in the original game
 * [ ] The original game had bunkers that alien bombs and player's laser would slowly destroy.
 Some console ports had bunkers that would be destroyed after a certain number of hits.
 Others omitted bunkers entirely, or made different bunkers for different levels.
 Feel free to add any type of bunker to the game.
 * [ ] Have fun with particle effects!
 You aren’t restricted to the original hardware, so feel free to add as much game juice (particles, sounds, screen shake) as possible.